Kilonova24/Novafield/README.md

 * Suit Display: Settlements - Prepared
 * Suit Display: Spaceships - Casual

+Note: To decrease/ remove the stutter when grav jumping with the new seamless grav jump mod, Disable Auto Save on Travel at the bottom of the Gameplay Settings.

 ## Recommended Display Settings
 * Brightness - 2.62
 * Contrast - 0.90